Prion: Transmission

-It has been recognized that prion diseases can arise in three different ways: acquired, familial, or sporadic.
-It is often assumed that the diseased form directly interacts with the normal form to make it rearrange its structure.
+Prion diseases can arise in three different ways: acquired, familial, or sporadic.
+It is often assumed that the disease-related form (PrPSc) directly interacts with the normal form (PrPC) to make it rearrange its structure.
 One idea, the "Protein X" hypothesis, is that an as-yet unidentified cellular protein (Protein X) enables the conversion of PrPC to PrPSc by bringing a molecule of each of the two together into a complex.

-The primary method of infection in animals is through ingestion.
+The primary method of prion infection in animals is through ingestion of PrPSc.
 It is thought that prions may be deposited in the environment through the remains of dead animals and via urine, saliva, and other body fluids.
 They may then linger in the soil by binding to clay and other minerals.

-A University of California research team has provided evidence for the theory that infection can occur from prions in manure.
-And, since manure is present in many areas surrounding water reservoirs, as well as used on many crop fields, it raises the possibility of widespread transmission.
-It was reported in January 2011 that researchers had discovered prions spreading through airborne transmission on aerosol particles, in an animal testing experiment focusing on scrapie infection in laboratory mice.
-Preliminary evidence supporting the notion that prions can be transmitted through use of urine-derived human menopausal gonadotropin, administered for the treatment of infertility, was published in 2011.
+A University of California research team has provided evidence that infection can occur from prions in feces.
+Since animal excrement is present in many areas surrounding water reservoirs, and manure is used to fertilize many crop fields, this raises the possibility of widespread transmission.
+Preliminary evidence suggesting that prions might be transmitted through the use of urine-derived human menopausal gonadotropin, administered for the treatment of infertility, was published in 2011.

+Genetic susceptibility

+The majority of human prion diseases are classified as sporadic (idiopathic) Creutzfeldt–Jakob disease (sCJD).
+Genetic research has identified an association between susceptibility to sCJD and a polymorphism at codon 129 in the PRNP gene, which encodes the prion protein (PrP).
+A homozygous methionine/methionine (MM) genotype at this position has been shown to significantly increase the risk of developing sCJD when compared to a heterozygous methionine/valine (MV) genotype.
+Analysis of multiple studies has shown that individuals with the MM genotype are approximately five times more likely to develop sCJD than those with the MV genotype.

 Prions in plants

 In 2015, researchers at The University of Texas Health Science Center at Houston found that plants can be a vector for prions.
-When researchers fed hamsters grass that grew on ground where a deer that died with chronic wasting disease (CWD) was buried, the hamsters became ill with CWD, suggesting that prions can bind to plants, which then take them up into the leaf and stem structure, where they can be eaten by herbivores, thus completing the cycle.
+When researchers fed hamsters grass that grew on ground where a deer that died with chronic wasting disease (CWD) was buried, the hamsters became ill with CWD.
+The findings suggest that prions can be taken up by plants that are eaten by herbivores, thus completing the cycle.
 It is thus possible that there is a progressively accumulating number of prions in the environment.